 Algebra I is a fundamental math class and essential to success in more advanced math course work.
-It is recommended that students who have taken Algebra I prior to 9th grade and earned less than a B grade REPEAT the course to improve their success rate in Algebra II/Trig and other advanced math courses.
+It is recommended that students who have taken Algebra I prior to 9th grade and earned less than a B

 \In some cases, students who are struggling but showing diligence may be recommended for a program stretching the 2 years of Algebra 1 and Geometry into a 3 year course beginning in the 9th grade.
 We refer to these as Algebra A,B,C and Geometry A,B,C